-This documentary scans the largest supporters of President Jair Bolsonaro: large landowners, evangelical christians and the military.
-Nicknamed the beef, bible and bullets we see the affect the election of the far right leader is having on Brazil.
+This documentary scans the largest supporters of Ex-President Jair Bolsonaro: large landowners, evangelical Christians and the military.
+Nicknamed the beef, bible and bullets we see the affect the election of the far-right leader is having on Brazil.
 It also justifies why he ever made it to power: support from powerful portions of the Brazilian population.

 Brazilian Documentaries Set in Rio de Janeiro